Lewis-Gallagher/wedding-website/README.md

 I am using a Digital Ocean droplet to host the website.
 The droplet is running Ubuntu 20.04 and a small amount of set up is required to get things up and running.
 See droplet-setup.md.

 ## Docker Compose
-The source code is copied to the droplet by cloning this repository.
-The service consists of two images, the first is built from the `Dockerfile` in the project directory, which contains the source code for the app.
+The service consists of two images.
+The first is built from the `Dockerfile` in the project directory, which contains the source code for the app.
 The second pulls the nginx container from Dockerhub.

 ### Run
 From there the service is run with docker compose in detached mode (`-d`) from the project directory, containing the `docker-compose.yml` file: